TOP SELLING TOPPS BASEBALL CARDS

 Another hallowed rookie card that still yields big money is the 1955 Topps Sandy Koufax rookie, acknowledged as one of the key rookie cards from the 1950s set.
 In November 2015, a PSA 8 copy sold for $924,000, marking a record price for the legendary left-hander’s first Topps issue.
 Koufax brilliant six-year career saw him win three Cy Young Awards and one MVP while leading the Dodgers to several World Series titles during his era of dominance in the 1960s.
 His status as arguably the top lefty of all-time no doubt impacts the value assigned to his scarce and desirable rookie card nearly 70 years later.

-Read also: WHAT BASEBALL CARDS TO GET GRADED
+Read also: WHAT IS THE DIFFERENCE BETWEEN GRADED AND UNGRADED BASEBALL CARDS

 The 1952 Topps Willie Mays rookie is also among the most prized cards for collectors due to Mays’ incredible 24-year career spent mostly with the New York and San Francisco Giants.
 Known as the “Say Hey Kid,” Mays dazzled with his speed, power, and defensive abilities that made him a 24-time All-Star and perhaps the greatest all-around player in MLB history.
 In January 2016, a PSA 6 copy of the ’52 Topps Mays rookie sold for an impressive $657,250.
 Any specimen, whether low or high grade, recognizes Mays’ vast contributions to the sport and place among the top stars ever featured on a baseball card.